veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 Unfortunatly, most foods that have Saturated Fat are high in the bad kind of Saturated Fat, Palmitic acid.
 That is why, generally people avoid all foods with high saturated fat.

+Make sure not to confused Palm Oil with Palm Kernel Oil.
+These are different.